 Facebook and Twitter are third-party service providers.
 They are not bound by Government of Canada policies for web accessibility.

 The Government of Canada is committed to achieving a high standard of accessibility, and is working to address issues with third-party service provider platforms.
-A more accessible version of Twitter is located at http://www.accessibletwitter.com.
-For more information on accessibility and Facebook please visit: http://www.facebook.com/help/.
+For more information on accessibility and Facebook please visit: https://www.facebook.com/help/273947702950567/?helpref=hc_fnav.
+For more information on accessibility and Twitter please visit: https://help.twitter.com/en/using-twitter/picture-descriptions.

 Travel.gc.ca respects the Official Languages Act and is committed to ensuring that information of equal quality is available in both English and French.
 Travel.gc.ca tweets and posts are available in both official languages.